Important Safety Information

-Renal monitoring: In all patients, monitor CrCl, urine glucose, and urine protein prior to initiating and during therapy.
-In patients with chronic kidney disease, additionally monitor serum phosphorus.
+Renal monitoring: In all patients, monitor serum creatinine (SCr), serum phosphorus, CrCl, urine glucose, and urine protein prior to initiating ODEFSEY and during therapy, as clinically appropriate.

 - Prescribing information: Consult the full prescribing information for ODEFSEY for more information on Contraindications, Warnings, and potentially significant drug interactions, including clinical comments.

 - Metabolism: Drugs that induce CYP3A or P-gp and drugs that increase gastric pH can decrease the concentrations of components of ODEFSEY.
 Drugs that inhibit CYP3A or P-gp can increase the concentrations of components of ODEFSEY.